 Social Security Fund and Provident Fund

-Employees and employers are required to contribute to a Social Security Fund (‘SSF’) being 5% of salary up to a maximum of 750 Baht per month.
+Employees and employers are required to contribute 5% of their salary, up to a maximum of THB 750 per month, to the Social Security Fund (‘SSF’).

-A Provident Fund is a managed fund into which voluntary contributions from both the employer and employee are made.
-The contribution can range between 2% to 15% of the monthly remuneration.
+A Provident Fund is a managed fund to which voluntary contributions from both the employer and employee are made.
+The contribution can range between 2% to 15% of monthly remuneration.
 The employee is allowed to make higher contributions than his or her employer (up to 15%).

 Payments and Forms

-The employer is responsible for the completion and submission of the PND 1 and for related withholding tax, social security fund deductions and provident fund contributions, where applicable.
-Responsibility for the completion and submission of the PND 90 or 91 rests with the employee.
+The employer is responsible for the completion and submission of Form PND 1 and for related withholding tax, social security fund deductions, and provident fund contributions, where applicable.
+Responsibility for the completion and submission of Form PND 90 or Form 91 rests with the employee.

-- PND.1 to be filed on or before 15th of the month
+- PND.1 to be filed on or before the 15th of the month

-For more information, please visit the Revenue Department website.
+For more information, please refer to the Revenue Department.